Medicines used to manage asthma

 Short courses of prednisone are safe and have no lasting side effects.
 If you need prednisone more than 2 times a year then your asthma is not well controlled and you need to review your self-management plan with your doctor.

-Important points to remember about prednisone
+Important information about prednisone

 - A medic-alert bracelet for steroids is only needed if you take steroid tablets for months or years.